ragibson/MedUCate/Networking/README.md

 First, install the LAMP stack on a server.

-We have question set CSVs placed in apache2's "DocumentRoot/sets" directory, which requires the following changes to apache2.conf (to allow access to files, but not the directory's index):
+We have question set CSVs placed in apache2's "DocumentRoot/sets" (/var/www/html/sets by default) directory, which requires the following changes to apache2.conf (to allow access to files, but not the directory indexes):

     <Directory /var/www/>
             Options -Indexes